A (markets) journal of the plague year | MarketScreener

 MARCH MADNESS

-Governments were already trying to shore up their economies, but just like the financial crisis a decade previously it took powerful central bank medicine to steady the markets.
+Governments were already trying to shore up their economies, but just as in the financial crisis a decade previously, it took powerful central bank medicine to steady the markets.

-The Federal Reserve's move to cut U.S. interest rates to zero in mid-March initially had zero impact, but once it opened new swap lines to keep money markets flush with dollars and the ECB and other big central banks arrived with their own measures, the rout eased.
+The Federal Reserve's move to cut U.S. interest rates to zero in mid-March initially had zero impact, but once it opened new swap lines to keep money markets flush with dollars and the European Central Bank and other big central banks arrived with their own measures, the rout eased.

 The amount of money and effort thrown at the problem has been unprecedented.

-BofA calculates that central banks have spent $1.3 billion an hour buying up assets since March and made 190 interest rate cuts this year, which works out as four every five trading days.
+Bank of America calculates that central banks have spent $1.3 billion an hour buying assets since March and made 190 interest rate cuts this year, which works out to four every five trading days.
+Global debt is approximately 400% of world gross domestic product, compared with around 280% after the financial crisis in 2009.

-As well as fuelling the monster market rebound, JPMorgan estimates the central bank moves have left nearly $35 trillion, or 83%, of all richer, developed nations' government debt with a 'negative yield' once inflation is factored in.
+As well as fuelling the monster market rebound, JPMorgan estimates the central bank moves have left nearly $35 trillion, or 83%, of all richer, developed nations' government debt with a negative yield once inflation is factored in.

 It means investors are effectively paying for the privilege of lending to those countries.
-Germany's finance ministry for example says it has earned more than 7 billion euros ($8.51 billion) from issuing new bonds this year.
+Germany's finance ministry, for example, says it has earned more than 7 billion euros ($8.51 billion) from issuing new bonds this year.

 (Graphic: G4 policy rates nearly sub-zero -